Euler–Jacobi pseudoprime

+where $\left(\frac{a}{n}\right)$ is the Jacobi symbol.
+The Jacobi symbol evaluates to 0 if a and n are not coprime, so the test can alternatively be expressed as:

 If n is an odd composite integer that satisfies the above congruence, then n is called an Euler–Jacobi pseudoprime (or, more commonly, an Euler pseudoprime) to base a.

+As long as a is not a multiple of n (usually 2 ≤ a < n), then if a and n are not coprime, n is definitely composite, as 1 < gcd(a,n) < n is a factor of n.

 Properties

 The motivation for this definition is the fact that all prime numbers n satisfy the above equation, as explained in the Euler's criterion article.
 The equation can be tested rather quickly, which can be used for probabilistic primality testing.
 These tests are over twice as strong as tests based on Fermat's little theorem.

 Every Euler–Jacobi pseudoprime is also a Fermat pseudoprime and an Euler pseudoprime.
 There are no numbers which are Euler–Jacobi pseudoprimes to all bases as Carmichael numbers are.
 Solovay and Strassen showed that for every composite n, for at least n/2 bases less than n, n is not an Euler–Jacobi pseudoprime.